Cray-HPE/docs-csm/operations/system_management_health/System_Management_Health.md

 -   The Prometheus operator provides custom resource definitions \(CRDs\) that make it easy to operate Prometheus and Alertmanager instances, scrape metrics from service endpoints, and trigger alerts
 -   Grafana supports pulling data from Prometheus, and dashboards for system components are readily available from the open source community
 -   The stable/prometheus-operator Helm chart integrates the Prometheus operator, Prometheus, Alertmanager, Grafana, node exporters \(daemon set\), and kube-state-metrics to provide a monitoring solution for Kubernetes clusters
--   Istio supports service mesh tracing and observability using Jaeger and Kiali, respectively
+-   Istio supports service mesh observability using Kiali

 The System Management Health service is intended to complement the System Monitoring Application \(SMA\) Framework, but the two are currently not integrated.
 The System Management Health metrics are not available using the Telemetry API.
 This service scrapes metrics from system components like Ceph, Kubernetes, and the hosts using node exporter, kube-state-metrics, and cadvisor.
 The design is flexible and supports: